VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 aggregate in the domain.

 > **JanaPersona:** When we talk about UI validation here, we are talking
-> about validation that the MVC controller performs, not the browser.
+> about validation that the Model-View Controller (MVC) controller performs, not the browser.

 In the first model, the validation must take place in either the **Order** or **SeatsAvailability** aggregate.
 If it is the former, the **Order** aggregate must discover the current seat availability from the **SeatsAvailability** aggregate before the reservation is made and before it raises the event.
-If it is the later, the **SeatsAvailability** aggregate must somehow notify the **Order** aggregate that it cannot reserve the seats, and that the **Order** aggregate must undo (or compensate for) any work that it has completed so far.
+If it is the latter, the **SeatsAvailability** aggregate must somehow notify the **Order** aggregate that it cannot reserve the seats, and that the **Order** aggregate must undo (or compensate for) any work that it has completed so far.